NareshShivendra/PromptEngineering-In-Action/README.md

   - Utilizing templates to ensure consistent and reusable outputs
   - Integrating external knowledge bases with Retrieval-Augmented Generation (RAG)
   - Building and deploying practical LLM-based apps using LangChain

+Prompt Engineering in Action presents patterns, templates, and techniques that help you get consistent, valuable responses from LLMs.
+You’ll learn how to design precise and context-aware prompts, discover metrics you can use to assess prompt quality, learn methods to scale and collaborate on prompts, and build advanced and agentic AI apps using LangChain.

 # Get to know the Author's